Megafon halts trans-Arctic cable project Arctic Connect

 The Arctic Connect has long been lobbied by Finnish authorities and was highlighted in a government report authored by former Prime Minister Paavo Lipponen in 2016.

-The 200 Tb/s transmission capacity cable connection between the Norwegian town of Kirkenes on the Barents Sea coast and Asian countries was to bridge northern Europe with Russia, Japan, China and North America, and also meet growing needs in the Arctic region itself, project developers argued.
+The 200 Tb/s transmission capacity cable connection between the Norwegian town of Kirkenes on the Barents Sea coast and Asian countries was to link northern Europe with Russia, Japan, China and North America, and also meet growing needs in the Arctic region itself, project developers argued.

 In Kirkenes, locals saw the cable as a possibility to turn the depressed former mining town into a high-tech hub.